draeger-lab/SBOannotator/README_Enhance.md

   If ERROR occurs, input command in terminal to bypass security check:

    `sudo xattr -r -d com.apple.quarantine /Applications/main.app`
-    !But it only can finish rule based annotation because of complex dependencies and direcotory operation with llm.
+    !But it only can finish rule based annotation be:cause of complex dependencies and direcotory operation with llm.